AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <a id="form"></a>

 ## **Filling in the form**

+### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+If you're using a direct link, you’ll need to enter data manually.

 1. Filling in the form starts with detailing the type and version of a product.